 As part of obtaining reasonable assurance about whether Town of Luther's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and questioned costs as items 2016-2, 2016-3, 2016-5, 2016-6, 2016-7 & 2016-8.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.